peledies/carthing-dev-template/README.md

 - Install prerequsites
 - Clone this repository
-- Download a new firmware
+- Prepare a new firmware
 - Install the new firmware
 - Modify the webapp
 - Profit